circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

          shell: cmd.exe
 ```

-**Note:** It is possible to install updated or other Windows shell-tooling as well; for example, you could install the latest version of Powershell Core with the `dotnet` CLI and use it in a job's successive steps:
+**Note:** It is possible to install updated or other Windows shell-tooling.
+For example, you could install the latest version of Powershell Core with the `dotnet` CLI and use it in a job's successive steps:

 ```yaml